-Many financial professionals regard AP audits as a necessary evil.
+Many financial pros regard AP audits as necessary but difficult.
 Accounting audits may uncover errors, fraud, or other issues that could get employees in trouble.
 In practice, there’s no reason to be afraid unless you actually have something to hide.
 Treat audits like a vehicle safety inspection—You’d want to know if your brakes were on the verge of giving out, right?

 AP Auditing 101: A Guide for Beginners

 There’s no set way to perform an AP audit.
 Auditors pick their methods based on the size and shape of a particular business and the desired thoroughness of the audit.
 The implementation of GAAP regulations varies per state, with some states allowing public companies to publish additional reports that don’t need to follow GAAP standards.